Ultimate Guide How to Build a Mailing List Fast with Solo Ads

 So Victim A goes to the forum where someone is offering a Solo Ad and claims to have a list with tens of thousands of subscribers and promises to deliver x clicks for x dollars in the next 48 hours.

-It’s looks good value, it’s a fair price and there may or may not be a testimonial from another forum member.
+It’s looking good value, it’s a fair price and there may or may not be a testimonial from another forum member.

 Usually, you can tell the reliability of a forum poster by how active they are so – see how many posts and thanks they have.